thomas-booker/currencyexchange/Readme.md

 * Thymeleaf
 * Docker

+### API - How to use

+The API used for this project is [ExchangeRate-API](https://www.exchangerate-api.com/).

+* Sign up for a free account and make a note of your API key.
+* Create file 'application.properties' in 'src/main/resources'.
+* Create entry 'API_KEY=YOUR_KEY_HERE' and replace 'YOUR_KEY_HERE' with your own API key.

+Method 'getApiKey()' in class PropertiesLoader deals with retrieving the API key.

 ### Project Aims

 The aim of the project is to create an application that provides a currency conversion